ct-js/ct-js/app/data/ct.libs/mouse/DOCS.md

 ## `ct.mouse.x`, `ct.mouse.y`

-Current cursor position at horisontal and vertical axes, in world coordinates.
+Current cursor position at horisontal and vertical axes, in game coordinates.

 **Example: make a copy follow the cursor**